 Patrick Tabone was made Chief of Staff to the Maltese Minister of Foreign Affairs at the age of 26, and was a member of Malta’s Core Negotiating Group during Malta’s negotiations for accession to the European Union.
 Mr Tabone played a key background role in media relations and worked especially closely on negotiations in the sensitive environment chapter.
 He then transferred to Brussels where he served as Chef de Cabinet to EU Commissioner Joe Borg, responsible for Maritime Affairs and Fisheries.
 Mr Tabone then took on the role of Principal of Chiswick House School and St Martin’s College, a leading Maltese co-educational establishment teaching students up to Sixth Form level, and is now Managing Director at Sigma Coatings (Malta) Ltd. - See more at: http://md.diplomacy.edu/faculty/#sthash.o1eXE33y.dpuf

-Mr Terribile is currently personal secretary to the Minister for Foreign Affairs of Malta.
-He served as Director of Protocol and Consular Services at the Ministry of Foreign Affairs in Malta for a number of years.
-In his 28-year diplomatic career, he served at various missions overseas including Beijing (the People's Republic of China), Riyadh (Saudi Arabia) and London (United Kingdom).
+Ambassador Olaph Terribile is currently Malta's Permanent Representative to the United Nations and other International Organisations in Geneva.
+He has served as the personal secretary to the Minister for Foreign Affairs of Malta and as Director of Protocol and Consular Services at the Ministry of Foreign Affairs in Malta for a number of years.
+In his 30-year diplomatic career, he served at various missions overseas including Beijing (the People's Republic of China), Riyadh (Saudi Arabia) and London (United Kingdom).
 Since 2004, Mr Terribile has been a regular lecturer at Diplo where he lectures on protocol procedures including practical exercises on etiquette.
 He is also a visiting academic member of staff at the University of Malta where he gives lectures in diplomacy.
 Mr Terribile holds an MA in Chinese literature from the University of Hebei in the People’s Republic of China.

 Dr Nadia Theuma holds degrees in Anthropology and Tourism Studies.
 She has been a member of staff at the University of Malta for more than 14 years with teaching, administrative and research experiences at the Department of Management and Department of Tourism Studies, where she is now Head.
 She has held advisory posts with the Ministries of Tourism and Education, MTA, Heritage Malta, Malta Crafts Council and Ministry for Resources and Competitiveness and Communications.
 She was a Board Director of Malta Tourism Authority where she was influential in the Ministry developing a cultural tourism policy and participated in the developing of the Brand Identity for Malta.
 She is also a consultant to Maltese entities and private companies on identity, image and product development.